Maine Residential Lease Agreement

 Lead-Based Paint Disclosure

-For any property built before 1978, federal law requires that a Maine residential lease must contain a lead-based paint disclosure.
+Maine residential leases for property built before 1978 must, by federal law, contain a lead-based paint disclosure.
 This requires landlords to do the following:

 Download: Maine Lead-Based Paint Disclosure Form (PDF)